jrong1271/twilio-playground/readme.md

 - ToDo:
   - Optimization
-    - Compress all js in production build, apply treeshaking
+    - Compress all js in production build, reduce bundle size with treeshaking, lazy load, memoization
-    - Test performance number from optimization
+    - Use react profiler and lighthouse to identify performance bottlenecks
+    - server side rendering SSR using Next.js
+    - purge css in production build
   - UI
     - Add login and logout
     - For logged in user